FlappyPeggy/DMAD/README.md

 # Diversity-Measurable Anomaly Detection
-This repo is the official code for "Diversity-Measurable Anomaly Detection", CVPR 2023 by Wenrui Liu, Hong Chang, Bingpeng Ma, Shiguang Shan, Xilin Chen.
+- This repo is the **official code** for "Diversity-Measurable Anomaly Detection", CVPR 2023 by Wenrui Liu, Hong Chang, Bingpeng Ma, Shiguang Shan, Xilin Chen.
+- Also check the following link [DMSSD](https://openreview.net/forum?id=1IIiQnLRe8) for the **imporvement** of DMAD and utilizing diversity-measurable representation for **OoD detection**!

 <div align="center">
     <img src="./DMAD.JPG" title="Logo" width="800" />